CMF Headphone Pro

 • Battery life is 100 hours on CMF Headphone Pro and 80 hours on Nothing Headphone 1.

-• Battery life with ANC is 50 hours on CMF Headphone Pro and 35 hours on Nothing Headphone 1.
+• Battery life with ANC enabled is 50 hours on CMF Headphone Pro and 35 hours on Nothing Headphone 1.

 • Battery power is 720 mAh on CMF Headphone Pro and 1040 mAh on Nothing Headphone 1.